MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 #### 1. The service authenticates the user for the app

-If you configured the app to use Passthrough as its pre authentication method, the steps in this section are skipped.
+If the application uses passthrough as its pre authentication method, the steps in this section are skipped.

-If you configured the app to pre authenticate with Microsoft Entra ID, users are redirected to the Microsoft Entra STS to authenticate, and the following steps take place:
+Users are redirected to the Microsoft Entra STS to authenticate if the application is configured to pre authenticate with Microsoft Entra ID.
+The following steps take place:

 1. Application proxy checks for Conditional Access policy requirements.
 The step ensures the user is assigned to the application.
 If two-step verification is required, the authentication sequence prompts the user for a second authentication method.
 2. The Microsoft Entra STS issues a signed token for the application and redirects the user back to the application proxy service.
-3. Application proxy verifies that the token was issued to the correct application.
-It also ensures the token is signed by Microsoft Entra ID, and that it is still valid.
+3. Application proxy verifies that the token was issued to the correct application, signed, and is valid.
 4. Application proxy sets an encrypted authentication cookie to indicate successful authentication to the application.
 The cookie includes an expiration timestamp based on the token from Microsoft Entra ID.
 The cookie also includes the user name that the authentication is based on.
 The cookie is encrypted with a private key known only to the application proxy service.
 5. Application proxy redirects the user back to the originally requested URL.